webplatform/docs-wpd/Getting_Started/index.md

 For finding content, use search.
 You'll get the best results.
 For figuring out where to put new content, you'll need to get familiar with the [[WPD:Architecture|architecture]] of this site.

-===Style Guide===
+===Style guide===

-The [[WPD:Manual_Of_Style|style manual]] for this site describes the conventions we have adopted for things like capitalization, title and section headings.
+The [[WPD:Manual_Of_Style|style guide]] for this site describes the conventions we have adopted for things like capitalization, title and section headings.
 Please be familiar with these conventions as you edit site content.

 == Creating a new page ==